leoniemwindari/customer_revenue_prediction/README.md

 ## Step-by-Step Project:
 ## Data Wrangling
 1. Extracting values from some variables with JSON type and Nested Dictionary
+2. Some column might not be detected as JSON type so I made a function to get all value in the nested dictionary

 ## Data Analysis